-If you have a passion to help and empower people in vulnerable situations, CCCS has the programs to provide the skills and competencies to realize your mission.
+If you have a passion to help and empower people in vulnerable situations, the Centre for Counselling & Community Safety has the programs to provide the skills and competencies to realize your mission.

 Be the one: